Formosa Plastics Corp

 A Formosa Plastics plant near Illiopolis, Illinois.
 It closed after exploding on 23 April 2004, killing five employees.

-Formosa Plastics Corporation (台灣塑膠公司 (Taiwan Plastics Company)) is a Taiwanese plastics company based in Taiwan (formerly called "Formosa") that primarily produces polyvinyl chloride (PVC) resins and other intermediate plastic products.
+Formosa Plastics Corporation (台灣塑膠公司 (Taiwan Plastics Company)) is a Taiwanese plastics company based in Kaohsiung, Taiwan, that primarily produces polyvinyl chloride (PVC) resins and other intermediate plastic products.
 It is the corporation around which influential businessman Wang Yung-ching formed the Formosa Plastics Group, and it remains central to the Group's petrochemical operations.
 The president of Formosa Plastics Corp.
 (FPC) is Jason Lin (林健男).

 In 2019, Chemical & Engineering News ranked Formosa Plastics as the world's sixth largest chemical company by sales in 2018, with US$36.9 billion.
 That same year, Forbes ranked the company as No. 758 on its Global 2000 list of the world's largest public companies.
 Formosa has received substantial criticism over widespread pollution and reprisal tactics against environmental activists.

 History

 The company was founded in 1954, by Wang Yung-ching and Wang Yung-tsai with a US$798,000 loan from United States aid agencies.
 The first PVC plant was constructed in Kaohsiung and production began in 1957.
 As of 2005, FPC is the largest producer of PVC resins in Taiwan.
 When FPC's American operations are also considered, the company's total PVC resin capacity is 2.83 million metric tons per year, the second highest in the world after Shin-Etsu Chemical, which has 3.55 million metric tons per year as of May 2010 (expanding to 3.85 million metric tons per year by the end of 2010).

 FPC maintains numerous subsidiaries throughout Taiwan, jointly held with other members of the Formosa Plastics Group.
 In addition, Formosa Plastics Corporation, USA was founded in 1978 as a wholly owned subsidiary of FPC.
 That subsidiary has, in turn, created four wholly owned chemical manufacturing subsidiaries in Delaware City, Delaware, Illiopolis, Illinois, Baton Rouge, Louisiana, and Point Comfort, Texas.

 Formosa Plastics Corporation's operations include chemical and petrochemical manufacturing.
 In 1994, Formosa formed the Formosa Transrail to operate a rail fleet.